buzzqw/TUS/OBSS/OBSSv2-eng.md

 **Difficulty Class (DC)**:  indicates how difficult it is to succeed in a check.
 It can be used for skills (swimming...) as well as knowledge (poisons...).
 For spells, it is the difficulty of resisting the spell.
 It indicates the value that must be reached to succeed in the check.

-**Distance**: distance, as far as combat is concerned, is measured in 1-meter squares.
+**Distance**: Distance, as far as combat is concerned, is measured in 1-meter squares.

-**Experience Points/XP**:   whenever difficulties, puzzles are solved, monsters are faced, or treasures are found, when the character is well played and everyone has fun, experience is gained.
-These points accumulated over time establish the level and therefore the abilities of the character.
+**Experience Points/XP**:   Whenever difficulties and puzzles are solved, monsters are faced, or treasures are found, and the character is well played while everyone has fun, the character gains experience.
+These points accumulate over time, establishing the character' \*\*s level and abilities.

 **Explosion of 6**: when you perform an Attack Roll, Saving Throw, Skill Check, Magic Check, or Initiative check, or whenever it is indicated that the Explosion of 6 applies, each die that rolls a 6 is noted and rolled again.
 The new result is also added, and if you roll another 6, you continue rolling until you stop rolling 6s.

 **Fate Points**:  or Beginner' \*\*s Luck are points available that the player can transform into d6 to add to Saving Throws, Attack Rolls, or Skill Checks.
 They are called Beginner' \*\*s Luck because their number decreases as the character' \*\*s level increases.

-**Feat**:  these are special abilities that the character has learned to use.
+**Feat**:  These are special abilities that the character has learned to use.
 Often similar to magical abilities, they allow special actions, override rules, and grant bonuses to Saving Throws that stack with each other.
 They are gained when leveling up (see Feats, page ).

-**Follower**: a character who has bound themselves to a Patron with 1 Trait in common
+**Follower**: a character who has bound themselves to a Patron with 1 Trait in common.

 **Hit Points (HP)**: indicate vital energy, endurance, and the luck involved in resisting wounds.
 As long as a creature has at least 1 Hit Point, it fights at its best (though it might also decide to run away rather than die!).
 At each level, you gain a certain number of Hit Points established by the rules.
 Each wound is subtracted from this total, and when 0 (zero) Hit Points is reached, you faint and become unable to act.

-If you are further injured and the Hit Points drop to 10 + twice the value of Constitution, then you die.
+If you are further injured and your Hit Points drop to -10 minus twice your Constitution score, then you die.

-**Initiative**:  it is a Dexterity or Intelligence check.
+**Initiative**:  Initiative is a Dexterity or Intelligence check.
 It establishes the order of actions in combat.
 Whoever has the highest check result acts first.

 **Level**: the Level indicates the proficiency and power reached by the character.
 It can indicate how *strong* an enemy is.